(F05) Delirium, not induced by alcohol and other psychoactive substances

 Treatment and Medical Assistance

-Main Goal: To reduce the frequency and severity of seizures
+Main Goal: To reduce the symptoms of delirium and improve the patient's cognitive functioning.

 Icon